jfking50/jfking50.github.io/_pages/about.md

 ### Places I Went To

-If it's blue, I went there
+If it's blue, I went there.

 ![](/assets/images/about/places_visited.png)

 ### Some Beer I Drank in Europe

-Not all of them - just the unique ones
+Not all of them - just the unique ones.

 ![](/assets/images/about/beer.jpg)